Gogoro/cc-marketplace/plugins/claude-simple-notifications/README.md

 ## Features

-- 🔔 **Desktop notifications** - Visual popup when Claude completes tasks or waits for input
+- 🔔 **Desktop notifications** - Visual popup when Claude completes tasks, waits for input, or needs permissions
-- 🔊 **Audio alerts** - Different sounds for completion vs. waiting
+- 🔊 **Audio alerts** - Different sounds for completion vs. waiting/permission requests
 - 🗣️ **Text-to-speech** - Reads out the window name and task status
 - 🪟 **Tmux integration** - Shows which tmux window Claude is running in
 - 🎯 **Context-aware messages** - Detects what type of operation was performed (Edit, Write, Bash, etc.)
+- 🔐 **Permission detection** - Alerts you when Claude needs permission to execute a tool
+- 🐛 **Debug logging** - Comprehensive logging for troubleshooting notification issues

 ## Requirements